-We have on file with the SEC an effective registration statement pursuant to which we may issue, from time to time, up to an additional \$75 million of securities consisting of, or any combination of, common stock, preferred stock, debt securities, warrants, rights and/or units, in one or more offerings in amounts, prices and at terms that we will determine at the time of the offering.
+We have on file with the SEC an effective registration statement pursuant to which we may issue, from time to time, up to \$150 million of securities (which will be reduced by any amount of securities sold pursuant to the ATM Agreement) consisting of, or any combination of, common stock, preferred stock, debt securities, warrants, rights and/or units, in one or more offerings in amounts, prices and at terms that we will determine at the time of the offering.
 Any such sale of stock or convertible securities will, or have the potential to, dilute our other equity holders and may adversely affect the market price of the common stock.
-As of April 14, 2023, we have not sold any securities pursuant to our shelf registration statement.
+As of March 15, 2024, we have not sold any securities pursuant to our shelf registration statement.